Why Does My Cat Sleep Outside My Bedroom Door? (Unlocking The Mystery)

 Get A Cat Bed

 If you move a lot in your sleep, your cat will have a hard time getting a good night’s rest.
-A good solution to this would be to get your cat its own cat bed.
+A good solution to this would be to get your cat its own bed.

-One thing to note is that every cat has its own personal preferences when it comes to its sleeping spot.
+One thing to note is that every cat has its personal preferences when it comes to its sleeping spot.
 So make sure you know how to choose the right cat bed.

 A cat bed will also help keep your cat warmer if your room is too cold.